-The concept of network convergence around 10/40GbE has been discussed in the industry for some time.
+The concept of secure network convergence around 10/25/40/50/100GbE has been discussed in the industry for some time.
+The security aspect is being addressed by the ubiquitous TLS/SSL, the SMB 3.X crypto support and by IPsec.
 But changes of this magnitude do not happen overnight.
-While iSCSI adoption has grown rapidly, there is a large installed base of FC SANs that reside in data centers.
+While iSCSI adoption has grown rapidly, there is a large installed base of FC SANs that reside in datacenters.
 To bridge the gap between today's reality and tomorrow's unified network, FCoE has emerged as an alternative to iSCSI for these legacy SANs.
 Unlike FC, however, Ethernet is not designed for reliable end-to-end delivery.
-As a result, FCoE requires enhancements to the Ethernet protocol that are not widely deployed in data-center infrastructures, and to complicate deployment multi-hop FCoE implementations use incompatible "standards."
+As a result, FCoE requires enhancements to the Ethernet protocol that are not widely deployed in data-center infrastructures, and to complicate deployment multi-hop FCoE implementations use incompatible "standards".

-Against this backdrop of diverse and dynamic requirements, creating a universal IP protocol over 10/40GbE controller offers a superior ROI for the customer.
-Offloading protocols such as iSCSI and iWARP requires a reliable high-performance underlying TCP engine.
-For storage and cluster traffic alike, low-latency/high-IOPS is increasingly important.
+Against this backdrop of diverse and dynamic requirements, creating a universal secure IP protocol over 10/25/40/50/100GbE controller offers a superior ROI for the customer.
+Offloading protocols such as iSCSI and iWARP and TLS/SSL requires a reliable high-performance underlying TCP engine.
+For secure storage and cluster traffic alike, low-latency/high-IOPS is increasingly important.
 Virtualization requires significant new hardware functions to support both VM isolation and VM-to-VM communication.
 Finally, a universal design delivers a high level of integration to meet the total space and cost and power budget requirements of LOM and mezzanine designs.

-With its fifth-generation T5 ASIC, Chelsio has taken the unified wire to the next level.
-T5 delivers an unmatched feature set combined with a single-chip design.
-No other vendor offers a single SKU for NIC, TOE, iSCSI, FCoE, and iWARP RDMA.
+With its sixth-generation T6 ASIC, Chelsio has taken the unified wire to the next level.
+T6 delivers an unmatched feature set combined with a single-chip design.
+No other vendor offers a single SKU for NVMe-oF, NIC, TOE, iSCSI, FCoE, and iWARP RDMA that concurrently supports in-line TLS/SSL and that supports SMB 3.X crypto and IPsec.
 Why settle for partial solutions to server connectivity when Chelsio makes a universal solution today?